 Day 45-47 – Penticton

 Penticton was made for kids, or at least that’s what my children have said.
-A paradise for parents, where kids have lots of opportunity for free outdoor playtime combined with modern entertainment centers, family resorts and amenities.
-If a destination was made for Summer, this…was…IT!
+A paradise for parents, where kids have lots of opportunities for free outdoor playtime combined with modern entertainment centers, family resorts and amenities.
+If a destination was made for Summer BC road trips, this…was…IT!

 Recommended Adventure – Kayaking!